A polyhedral characterization of quasi-ordinary singularities: Computing roots by using overweight deformations

-\begin{Rk} Finally, let us remark that our original approach to the characterization was via \cite{ACLM_Newton} (see also \cite{GV}).
+Finally, let us remark that our original approach to the characterization was via \cite{ACLM_Newton} (see also \cite{GV}).
 There, \qo singularities are characterized using the Newton process and Newton trees.
 One can show that there is a one-to-one correspondence between the Newton process and our construction which may yield another proof of our characterization.
-Nevertheless, as it turned out, we were able to avoid this technical notation and could prove our characterization directly.
-And it is worth noticing that the two characterizations are different in nature.
-This difference may be compared to the difference between resolution of singularities of quasi-ordinary singularities by a sequence of toric maps corresponding to the Puiseux pairs, and their resolution by one toric map, see \cite{GP1}. \end{Rk}
+It is worth noticing that the two characterizations are different in nature.
+This difference may be compared to the difference between resolution of singularities of quasi-ordinary singularities by a sequence of toric maps corresponding to the Puiseux pairs, and their resolution by one toric map, see \cite{GP1}.

 \newcounter{zaehler}